jvprosser/cluster-setup/test.md

 Enable Kerberos Authentication for HTTP Web-Consoles|Checked

 2.1	YARN
-The following YARN properties must be configured Property	|Value
+[ ]  Determine if the following YARN properties must be configured depending on whether they want to enable spnego on their desktops
+Property	| Value
 | --- | --- |
-Enable Kerberos Authentication for HTTP Web-Consoles|Checked (or not depending on whether they want to enable spnego on their desktops)
+Enable Kerberos Authentication for HTTP Web-Consoles|Checked (or not)

 2.2	Hive
-Set the encryption method for HiveServer2 to use SASL-QOP Property	|Value
+[ ] Set the encryption method for HiveServer2 to use SASL-QOP

+Property	| Value
 | --- | --- |
 HiveServer2 Advanced Configuration Snippet (Safety Valve) for hive-site.xml|<property>
   <name>hive.server2.thrift.sasl.qop</name>